United States Special Operations Command: Marine Forces Special Operations Command

 In October 2005, the Secretary of Defense directed the formation of United States Marine Forces Special Operations Command (MARSOC), the Marine component of United States Special Operations Command.
 It was determined that the Marine Corps would initially form a unit of approximately 2,500 to serve with USSOCOM.
-On February 24, 2006, MARSOC activated at Camp Lejeune, North Carolina.
+On 24 February 2006, MARSOC activated at Camp Lejeune, North Carolina.
 MARSOC initially consisted of a small staff and the Foreign Military Training Unit (FMTU), which had been formed to conduct foreign internal defense.
-FMTU is now designated as the Marine Special Operations Advisor Group (MSOAG).
+FMTU was later designated as the Marine Special Operations Advisor Group (MSOAG).

 As a service component of USSOCOM, MARSOC is tasked by the Commander USSOCOM to train, organize, equip, and deploy responsive U.S. Marine Corps special operations forces worldwide, in support of combatant commanders and other agencies.
 MARSOC has been directed to conduct foreign internal defense, direct action, and special reconnaissance.
 MARSOC has also been directed to develop a capability in unconventional warfare, counter-terrorism, and information operations.

 MARSOC deployed its first units in August 2006, six months after the group's initial activation.
 MARSOC reached full operational capability in October 2008.